 Also, be sure to have a price agreed on prior to getting on board.
 The drive is about 2 hours.
 We work with specific taxi companies that offer better prices than what you would get at the airport.
 Round trip (RT) ground transfer cost is about $260 for up to 3 passengers plus $10 per extra person for 4-10 passengers.
 There is also a local web blast where visitors get ride shares together.
 We are working with one of our taxi companies to get daily shuttle going from/to La Ventana, more details soon.

-Construction and changes have made the route confusing these days.
-Ask for a map and directions at the airport to get to Hwy 286 to San Jose de Los Planes.
+Drive out of airport and turn right, you will be on Hwy 1 heading toward La Paz.
+When you get to the whale tail monument bear right at the signs for La Paz Centro/ Los Cabos and you will be on Blvd Las Garzas (also called Blvd Agustin Olachea) Follow it to where you will turn right on Blvd Luis D. Colosio.
+Continue out of La Paz and it turns into Hwy 286 to SJ de Los Planes.
 You will know you are on the right road when you pass the Pepsi and Coca Cola bottling plants.
 The road heads up the mountains then drops into the Los Planes valley, where you will have your first view of La Ventana bay.
-About half an hour out of La Paz you'll see a paved road on the left that is signed El Sargento.
+In about half an hour from La Paz you'll see a paved road on the left that is signed El Sargento.
 Turn left.
 Then follow the Home Stretch directions.

-FROM LOS CABOS ( Click to see map ):
+FROM LOS CABOS AIRPORT ( Click to see map ):

-114 km; after going though mountains and passing km marker 155 white sign, you are now coming into town of San Antonio.
+114 km; after going though mountains and passing km marker 155 (white sign,) you are now coming into town of San Antonio.
 You will pass by a Pemex gas station on the left.
-Stay on Hwy 1 for approx another 200 yards then look for paved right turn with lots of signs for various businesses and resorts in La Ventana/El Sargento.
-Keep following paved road and signs to Los Planes.
-You are now on the paved cut off road which connects San Antonio to Los Planes
+Stay on Hwy 1 for approx another 100 yards then look for paved right turn with lots of signs for various businesses and resorts in La Ventana/El Sargento.
+Turn right and follow paved road and signs to Los Planes.
+You are now on the paved cut off road which connects San Antonio to Los Planes.

-136km; arrive at T intersection, turn left towards La Paz.
-You will be on this road for approx 3 km and this section has a lot of potholes in it so go slow and be ready to make evasive maneuvers!
+136km; arrive at T intersection near Los Planes, turn left towards La Paz.
+You will be on this road for approx 3 km.

-Approx 139km; turn right at roadside shrine, see numerous signs for La Ventana/El Sargento businesses.
+Approx 139km; take the first right (after the roadside shrine.)
+You’ll see numerous signs for Coyas/La Ventana/El Sargento businesses.
 You are on the last 7 km stretch!

 THE HOME STRETCH DIRECTIONS:

 Approx 146km is the first speed bump coming into town of La Ventana.
 Continue another couple hundred meters / yards where road dips down you will see our lighted sign on the right for "Coyas/Ventana Windsports."
-Turn right after the sign and then bear left on beach frontage dirt road to parking area in front of the pink rock wall.
+Turn right on the sloping dirt road at the sign and then bear left on frontage dirt road to parking area in front of the pink rock wall.
 You are here!
+The office is just inside the gate to the right.

 During the winter months of December thru mid February, the daytime air temperature varies from 65°F to 80°F degrees with a water temperature of 70-75° minimum and even warmer early and late season.
 Most days you will be quite comfortable with a swimsuit or shorts and T-shirt.
 A sweatshirt or windbreaker is sometimes nice for cool and windy days.Nights can sometimes be quite cool, especially in December and January.
 "UGG" or similar fleece boots are great to slip into after sailing.Long pants and a pile jacket or heavy sweatshirt are good for night and early morning lounging as the temperature does drop at night and it can be quite cool-- even down into the high 40s in the coolest months (mid-December to end of January.)